top of page

 PEMF sessions are not considered performance-enhancing as it uses the body's own systems to increase performance using their own processes without the addition of any outside substances.

-What are the positive effects of the PEMF on horses?
+What are the positive effects of BEMER set on horses?

 • Improves microcirculation [1]